Active Directory Federation Services (ADFS)

 ADFS is a service provided by Microsoft as a standard role for Windows Server.
 It provides a web login using existing Active Directory credentials.

-To give your team access to LaunchDarkly through ADFS, you need the following components:
+To give your organization access to LaunchDarkly through ADFS, you need the following components:

 - An Enterprise LaunchDarkly account.

 - An Active Directory instance where all users have an email address attribute.